-• Blank trays: A storage subsystem without a full set of drives (16) contains blank trays in the unused drive bays.
-Before installing new drives, you must remove these empty trays.
+Blank trays: A storage subsystem without a full set of EV-DDMs (16) contains blank trays in the unused drive bays.
+Before installing new EV-DDMs, you must remove these empty trays.
 Save the empty trays for future use.
-Each of the 16 bays must always contain either a blank tray or a hot-swap hard disk drive.
+Each of the 16 bays must always contain either a blank tray or a hot-swap EV-DDM.

-For proper cooling and EMC protection, do not leave a drive slot open without either a drive blank or a drive CRU inserted.
+For proper cooling and EMC protection, do not leave a drive slot open without either a drive blank or an EV-DDM CRU inserted.

-Drive CRUs:
+EV-DDM CRUs:

-- The DS4700 Storage Subsystem supports 2 or 4 Gbps fibre channel hard disk drives.
+- The DS4200 Express Storage Subsystem drive channel operates at either 2 or 4 Gbps fibre channel interface speed.
+The DS4200 Express Storage Subsystem SATA EV-DDM CRUs have an ATA translator card that converts EV-DDM 3 Gbps SATA drive interface protocol to either 2 Gbps or 4 Gbps fibre channel interface protocol.
+It is recommended that the DS4200 Express enclosure speed is set at 4 Gbps when these SATA EV-DDM CRUs are installed and connected to storage expansion enclosures running at 4 Gbps speed.
 The Link Rate setting speed must be set accordingly.
-See "Verifying the Link Rate setting " on page 129 for more information. - IBM recommends that when adding drive CRUs, if you are not installing all 16 drive CRUs into the storage subsystem, install the drive CRUs from left to right consecutively. - For optimum performance, never insert a drive into a storage subsystem without first confirming the drive firmware level.
-Contact IBM Support for information on supported drive firmware levels. - Use of non-supported drives in the drive modules can cause the storage subsystem to fail. - In configurations with mixed modules, all modules on a fibre loop must be operating at the same interface speed.
-Refer to the Storage System Product Release Notes for Version 9.1x for model-specific restrictions. - Ensure that the speed of the drive CRU you are adding is supported in the storage subsystem.
-For example, do not install a 2 Gbps drive CRU in a storage subsystem that supports only 4 Gbps drives.
+See "Verifying the Link Rate setting " on page 120 for more information. - When adding EV-DDM CRUs, if you are not installing all 16 EV-DDM CRUs into the storage subsystem, install the EV-DDM CRUs from left to right consecutively. - For optimum performance, never insert a EV-DDM into a storage subsystem without first confirming its drive firmware level.
+In the event of a drive firmware mismatch, schedule down time as soon as possible to upgrade the drive firmware to the same version.
+For information about supported drive firmware versions, refer to the DS4000 Support Web site:

-- Drive CRUs are not interchangeable between EXP710 and EXP810 storage expansion enclosures. - After you remove a drive CRU, wait 70 seconds before replacing or reseating the drive CRU to allow the drive to properly spin down.
+- Use of non-supported drives in the drive modules can cause the storage subsystem to fail. - In configurations with drives that can operate at different interface speeds, all drives on a fibre loop must operate at the same and lowest possible interface speed. - Ensure that the speed of the EV-DDM CRU you are adding is supported in the storage subsystem.
+For example, do not install a 2 Gbps EV-DDM CRU in a storage subsystem that supports only 4 Gbps EV-DDMs. - EV-DDM and E-DDM CRUs are not interchangeable between the DS4700 and DS4200 Express storage subsystems or the EXP420 and EXP810 storage expansion enclosures.
+Incorrect E-DDM CRUs display in the DS4000 Subsystem Management window as Uncertified.
+In addition, the EXP420 and DS4200 Express EV-DDM CRUs do not fit into the EXP710 and older storage expansion enclosures. - After you remove a EV-DDM CRU, wait 70 seconds before replacing or reseating the EV-DDM CRU to allow it to properly spin down.
 Failure to do so may cause undesired events.

-Before powering on the DS4700 Storage Subsystem, it must be populated with at least two drives.
-If at least two drives are not installed in each attached storage expansion enclosure or DS4700 Storage Subsystem, when you power on the DS4700 and its attached storage expansion enclosures, your standard storage partition key might be lost and must be regenerated using instructions on the IBM DS4000 Solutions and Premium Features Web site:
+Before powering on the DS4200 Express Storage Subsystem, it must be populated with at least two EV-DDMs.
+If at least two drives are not installed in each attached storage expansion enclosure or DS4200 Express Storage Subsystem, when you power on the DS4200 Express and its attached storage expansion enclosures, your standard storage partition key might be lost and must be regenerated using instructions on the IBM DS4000 Solutions and Premium Features Web site: